BlackteaData/data-talks/workshop4.md

 - Running ETL using the AWS Glue Studio (Covid 19 and Bitcoin dataset) (2hrs)
 - Visualise on Quicksight (15min)

+### Preamble
+Any data projects should only start if we have a particular question that we want to answer!
+We want to have a purpose and reason why we are transforming and joining datasets together.
+In this particular case, we are interested to know if Covid (using the number of official confirmed Covid cases) had an effect on the price of Bitcoin.

+We have collected and prepared two datasets (Covid and Bitcoin data) that we will transform and join using a common field between these datasets (date).
+The transformation will be done using Glue Studio and then we can visualise the results using Quicksight.

 ## Task 1: Setup the AWS CLI (Command Line Interface)

 Besides the user interface that we have used so far, we can also issue commands that modify AWS resources from a command line interface.
 We are going to run some commands directly from the CLI, so let's set this up now.